 - The band was the Dead Weather, which consists of Alison Mosshart on vocals and Jack White on lead guitar and occasional vocals.
 An L.A.
 Times blog by Ann Powers mentions Page’s presence at the show, saying he “was the show’s most whispered-about attendee.”
 Luckily for Page, the blog says, his “It Might Get Loud” co-star didn’t fail to “invoke” (might she mean “evoke”?)
 Led Zeppelin during the hour-long set.

 - The Dead Weather is scheduled as tonight’s musical guest on “The Tonight Show with Conan O’Brien.”
-Their album, Horehound, is expected to drop July 14.

 “The next project that I’m trying to initiate,” Dave Grohl once said, “involves me on drums, Josh Homme on guitar, and John Paul Jones playing bass.
 That’s the next album.
 That wouldn’t suck.”